MrLogiousBanana/Desktops_needs_a_Rething/README.md

 “Programs” include drivers, the operating system kernel, OS components, and things launched by the user.
 “Applications” are the familiar tools: messengers, browsers, games, and so on.

 To see how the way people interact with computers has changed, I’ll break the story into stages.
 Quick disclaimer: I’m not a historian of software or hardware, so the split is **simplified**.
-The years in this chapter are a guideline, not a strict mapping to specific events.<br>
+The years in this chapter are a guideline, not a strict mapping to specific events.<br><br>

 ### Stage 1 — “the reign of programs”「1946 - 1965」